a-detiste/cruft-ng/README.md

 hundreds of helper processes (other shell scripts, perl programs, C programs).

-This project attemps to keep all the main functionality in one process;
+This project attempts to keep all the main functionality in one process;
 while output remains 100% identical to cruft's one.

 Here are some [benchmarks](https://github.com/a-detiste/cruft-ng/wiki/Benchmark).